Picture of mesas and Jemez mountains from Los Alamos

 Reduce your carbon footprint and save money—take the Atomic City Transit bus to downtown Los Alamos or White Rock, then walk to your destination.
 Click here for bus routes and schedules.

 Got roundabouts?
-Several roundabout options are being considered for Trinity Drive.
-Before deciding what you think, get the facts and statistics.
-Here is a very informative video from the University of Minnesota; RoundaboutsUSA has articles and photos on roundabouts throughout the U.S.; Roundabouts: An Informational Guide, from the Federal Highway Administration, has statistics and detailed design guidance; this Oregon DOT site has a detailed design guide with advantages/disadvantages and costs/benefits.
-For information specifically on the Trinity Drive roundabout proposals, click here.
+Here is an informative video from the University of Minnesota; RoundaboutsUSA has articles and photos on roundabouts throughout the U.S.; Roundabouts: An Informational Guide, from the Federal Highway Administration, has statistics and detailed design guidance.
+This publication from the Oregon DOT site provides detailed design guidance, with advantages/disadvantages and costs/benefits.
+For information on roundabouts proposed for Trinity Drive in Los Alamos, click here.

-Health Impact Assessment (HIA): A study of health impacts on pedestrians from current conditions on Trinity Drive was recently conpleted.
+Health Impact Assessment (HIA): A study of health impacts on pedestrians from current conditions on Trinity Drive was funded by LA Walks through a grant from the New Mexico Pedestrian Safety Initiative Program.
 The study was done for LA Walks by Emily Piltch, of the UNM Prevention Research Center.
 Here is the final report.

 Our past events page has photos, press clippings, and other information on events sponsored by LA Walks.